kiwicloudninja/samule/README.md

     pip install awscli-saml

 Copy the SAMuLe helper app to Applications and double click it so that the URL helper is installed in macOS.

+    cp samule.app /Applications/

 SAMuLe invokes the helper app with samule:// from the Chrome browser address bar which in turn launches macOS terminal (default) or iTerm, so long as you have the latter selected in the options.

 With the helper app set up; load the extension in Chrome and set up it's options.

 Load your ~/.aws/config file so you can select the AWS profile you want to commence a CLI session with.
 Hold SHFT-CMD-FULLSTOP to reveal hidden files in Finder.

 ![SAMuLe Options](docs/options.png)